plone/Products.PlonePAS/README.txt

 in the groups plugin isn't used, except for the name.

-The value of the 'title' property on the portal_groupdata or portal_memberdata tool will not be used as a default for the title of the group or member.
+The value of the 'title' property on the portal_groupdata or portal_memberdata tools themselves (as opposed to the group or member data records within them) will not be used as a default for the title of the group or member.
 This is to prevent UI confusion if a title is set without realizing the implications.
 To remove this special case, see 'plugins.property._getDefaultValues'.

 If PAS caching is enabled (see the "Cache" tab) and the cache manager does not have a 'cleanup' method (RAMCacheManager has one),